Metadata

 hchoice $ hcliftA2 (Decode .
 NP I) decodeCon cons injectionsSOP

-Again, the functions to be used in derive
+Again, the functions to be used in derive are verbatim copies of the

 ones used in the last post: